dingogap/03-JavaScript-Password-Generator/README.md

 The Password Generator builds complex passwords on demand.

 It is a simple process that:
-1: gets the number of chacters to be used in the password
+1. gets the number of chacters to be used in the password
-2: gets the number & character sets to be used & flags them
+2. gets the number & character sets to be used & flags them
-3. generates a password of the required length using the specified character sets
+3. generates a password of the required length using the specified character sets.

 #### Passwords Rules:
 1. Minimum Length: 8 characters